d2l-ai/d2l-en/chapter_attention-mechanisms/bahdanau-attention.md

 $\mathbf{s}_{t' - 1}$ at time step $t' - 1$
 is the query,
-and the encoder hidden states $\mathbf{h}_t$ are both the keys and the values, and the attention weight $\alpha$ is computed as in
+and the encoder hidden states $\mathbf{h}_t$ are both the keys and values, and the attention weight $\alpha$ is computed as in
 :eqref:`eq_attn-scoring-alpha`